javtrv/metricas/README.md

 This app consist in two separated tools:

 ## Metrics - API
-The backend api was build using Flask and a Postgres DB.
+The backend api was built using Flask and a Postgres DB.
 This api allows you to create metrics and reporte then by date range.
 The metrics have a name, a value and a date.

+The Postgres DB was deployed in [Render](https://render.com/)

 ### Requisites
 ***
-* A Postgres DB
-* Python and pip installed
+* Python3.10 and pip installed
-* A virtual environment with python 3.10

 #### Installation
 ***

-  Inside the api folder, create a virtual environment, run it and install the requirements:
+  Inside the api folder, create a virtual environment:

+    ```
+    $ python3 -m venv metrics-env
+    ```

+  Activate the virtual environment:

+    ```
+    $ source metrics-env/bin/activate
+    ```

+  Inside your virtual environment, install the requirements:

   ```
   $ pip install -r requirements.txt